March 14, 2016

 • Folk politics, i.e. second-guessing the scientifically inaccessible motives and intentions of actual or historical political actors of all forms and shapes from heads of state via legitimate/illegitimate institutions/organizations to the lone nut.

-Political economics is the degenerate form of economics.
+Political economics is a degenerate form of economics.
 Folk politics in turn is the degenerate form of political economics.
 Krugman is at the zero lower bound of economics.

 Egmont Kakarot-Handtke